 The basiszorgverzekering is a standard insurance which costs about 100€ per adult person per month.
 People with a lower income can apply for a healthcare allowance, which will compensate some of the costs.
 You might be able to find a discount scheme, perhaps through your employer.

 Each individual needs to take out his or her own insurance policy, this also applies to children, although they participate for free until they are 18 years old).

 The basic medical care insurance covers most of the basic healthcare costs.
 Such as:

-- medical care which includes care provided by general practitioners, medical specialists and obstetricians
+- medical care which includes care provided by general practitioners and medical specialists.

 - hospital treatment